ftorresarr/gol/README.md

 $stillLife5 = $gol->setGenData($stillLife)->iterate(5);
 ```

 The "example/" folder contains (you guessed it) an example of its usage.
 It's a little js/html/css frontend that makes a request to golex.php which simply recieves the data, instantiates and returns.
+It has a "PRINT ARRAY" button that can be used to generate valid data for the class (PHP5.4+)

+The class comments will be changed to english eventually.